f5devcentral/f5-big-iq-lab/docs/class4/module4/lab2.rst

 18. Refresh the Browser window and wait (takes ~5min) until the BIG-IQ failover IP gets redirected to BIG-IQ CM (10.1.1.4) and check if it has become the primary unit.

-19. Stop BIG-IQ CM Secondary in either UDF or Ravello.
+19. Stop BIG-IQ CM Secondary in lab environment.